survivejs/webpack-book/manuscript/loading_assets/loading_styles.md

 ## PostCSS

 [PostCSS](https://github.com/postcss/postcss) allows you to perform transformations over CSS through JavaScript plugins.
 You can even find plugins that provide you Sass-like features.
 PostCSS can be thought as the equivalent of Babel for styling.
-It can be used through [postcss-loader](https://www.npmjs.com/package/postcss-loader) with Webpack as below:
+It can be used through [postcss-loader](https://www.npmjs.com/package/postcss-loader) with Webpack.

+The example below illustrates how to set up autoprefixing using it.
+You can mix this technique with other loaders:

+**webpack.config.js**

 ```javascript
 var autoprefixer = require('autoprefixer');